kenxle/php_framework/README.txt

 to the table.
 There's very little, so it shouldn't be too hard.

 If you'll be using a DB, be sure to read BaseTable.php.
-It gives you the 4 basics of create, read, update, and delete, but in most cases you'll need to add some additional functions to the child class to hold more complex sql queries.
+It gives you the 4 basics of create, read, update, and delete, which can get you pretty far, but in many cases you'll need to add some additional functions to the child class to hold more complex sql queries.

 There are also a minimum of utility classes to alleviate some of the weaknesses of PHP.